How To Attract Owls for Rodent Control in Your Yard

 Cut Down on Lighting

 Many owls hunt at night and their excellent night vision means they don’t need any extra lighting.
 In fact, they’ll likely avoid it.
 Illumination from porch lights, security lighting and even aesthetic landscape lighting can confuse nocturnal owls — those that actively hunt at night — especially if hooked up to a motion detector.
+Bright outdoor lights can confuse other birds as well.

 If you want owls to stick around, you have to give them prey to hunt.
 Untamed naturalistic gardens are a good start, because they provide lots of cover for prey animals.
 You can also provide a brush pile at the opposite end of your yard — it’s a favorite hideout for small animals that owls hunt.
 Of course, you’ll want to avoid poisoning an owl’s prey because it could end up poisoning the owl as well.